Council ‘deeply saddened’ by theft of more than 600 items from museum collection

 Bristol City Council released images of an elephant carved in ivory, an ivory statue of the Buddha, a ship lantern and an Emancipation token.

-Philip Walker, head of culture and creative industries at the council, said: “We’re deeply saddened by the theft of these artefacts which make up the extensive British Empire and Commonwealth Collection.
+Philip Walker, head of culture and creative industries at Bristol City Council, said the theft was discovered by staff the following day.

-“These artefacts were part of a collection that documents the links between Britain and countries formerly part of the British Empire from the late 18th century to the late 20th century.
+He said: “It was pretty devastating, it looked like it had been ransacked.

-“The collection is of cultural significance to many countries and provides an invaluable record and insight into the lives of those involved in and affected by the British Empire.
+“There were boxes that had been opened and spilled, the contents – if they hadn’t been taken – spilled on the floor, the shelves in disarray and the collections scattered around.

 The British Empire and Commonwealth Collection at Bristol Archives documents the links between Britain and countries in the British Empire from the late 19th century to recent times.